-WMF became involved in the restoration of Hôtel des Invalides in 1988.
-WMF’s project focused on the paintings in the cupola, attributed to Charles de la Fosse, which had deteriorated over time and had also been subject to earlier repairs and repainting that had not aged well.These multiple layers of paint caused the pictorial layers to detach from their mortar bases.
-Similarly, Jean Jouvenet’s paintings of the Apostles adorning the drum of the dome had suffered the same ill effects of excessive repainting.
-The cupola received thorough surface cleaning, consolidation of the disrupted layers, and minimal repainting of the necessary areas.
-The wall paintings of the drum received the same treatments; however, the reintegration of the deteriorated painted areas was more extensive.
-After cleaning and consolidation, the figures were fully repainted to restore them to their prior vigor, which had been lost in the poorly executed 19th-century restoration.
-The neoclassical frames of the paintings were replaced with replicas of the original Baroque high-relief moldings, which had been dismantled in 1789.
-The completed conservation project was unveiled in July of 1989, the 200th anniversary of the French Revolution.
+Many original baroque high-relief moldings around the paintings had been dismantled in 1789, and other sections deteriorated over time.
+In 1988, World Monuments Fund became involved in its restoration, focusing on the paintings attributed to Charles de la Fosse in the cupola.
+Earlier repairs and repainting had not aged well—multiple layers of paint caused the pictorial layers to detach from their mortar bases.
+Jean Jouvenet’s paintings of the Apostles, along the drum of the dome, suffered the same ill effects of excessive repainting.
+The cupola surface was thoroughly cleaned and disrupted layers were consolidated so repainting could be kept to a minimum.
+The drum’s wall paintings received the same treatments, but reintegration of the deteriorated painted areas was more extensive.
+After cleaning and consolidation, the figures were fully repainted to restore their original beauty, lost in the poorly executed nineteenth-century restoration.
+The paintings’ neoclassical frames were replaced with replicas of the original baroque high-relief moldings, which had been dismantled in 1789.

 L'Hôtel had been stormed on July 14, 1789, by Parisian rioters who seized cannons and muskets stored in its cellars to use against the Bastille.
 Two hundred years later, on the anniversary of the French Revolution, the conservation project of L'Hôtel complex was unveiled to the public.
 The dome’s restoration has enabled visitors to appreciate its magnificence in a state that is closer to its original character.